 In the United States, there were 11,400 jobs for Public Address System Announcer in 2016.
 New jobs are being produced at a rate of 2.6% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Public Address System Announcer by 2026.
 There will be an estimated 1,100 positions for Public Address System Announcer per year.

 The states with the most job growth for Public Address System Announcer are North Dakota, Colorado, and Washington.
 Watch out if you plan on working in South Carolina, Louisiana, or Iowa.
 These states have the worst job growth for this type of profession.

 Public Address System Announcers make between $18,250 and $63,760 a year.

 Public Address System Announcers who work in New Jersey, Hawaii, or Washington, make the highest salaries.

 Below is a list of the median annual salaries for Public Address System Announcers in different U.S. states.

 |State||Annual Mean Salary|

-What Tools & Technology do Public Address System Announcers Use?
+Tools & Technologies Used by Public Address System Announcers

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Public Address System Announcers: